ItMe12s/Git-Editor/docs/source/service.md

 ## Notes

-Two-phase prepare then finalize (compute first, save after the editor updates) applies to checkout, revert, squash, load level, and import-many.
+Heavy actions run in two steps.
+First, do the math on a background thread.
+Second, update the editor and save.
+This keeps the game smooth on big levels.
+Checkout, revert, squash, load level, and multi-file import use this.
 Commit and export save in one step.

 ## Touches